ualibweb/UALIB_ScholarlyAPI_Cookbook/docs/_sources/content/about/introduction.rst

 .. note::

-   We are in the process of preparing a ``Z39.50`` tutorial for programmatically interacting with library catalogs.
-In addition, we have reproduced several of the recipes in ``R`` and plan to add the ``R`` content to the Cookbook in early 2023.
+   We are in the process of adding new API tutorials and plan to add ``R`` recipes to the Cookbook in early 2023.

 What should I be aware of before getting started?
 ===================================================

-Before interacting with any scholarly APIs, it is very important to review the scholarly API's usage policies, which generally includes information such as query limits and data reuse policies.
+Before interacting with any scholarly APIs (or similar web service), it is very important to review the usage policies, which generally includes information such as query limits and data reuse policies.
 We have endeavored to follow all appropriate API usage policies in our examples and have linked to the specific API policies where possible.
 While some APIs are openly accessible and do